 - School ends as close to the end of May as possible

-- First and second semester are as balanced as possible
+- First and second semesters are as balanced as possible

-- Staff development days are important and should spaced appropriately, and
+- Staff development days are important and should space appropriately, and

-- School doesn’t start before 7:45 a.m. and ends before or as close to 4:00 p.m. as possible at all levels.
+- School days don't start before 7:45 a.m. and end before or as close to 4:00 p.m. as possible at all levels.

 Things to Consider

-- When we add or subtract student days from the calendar we have to adjust contract days, which impacts salary for some of our employees (food services staff, custodial staff, transportation staff, etc.)
+- When we add or subtract student days from the calendar, we have to adjust contract days, which impacts the salary of some of our employees (food services staff, custodial staff, transportation staff, etc.)

 - When bell times change, the city has to change school zone signs in town.
 (There is a cost associated with re-programming school zone systems.)

-- The capacity of our transportation department depends on start and end time gaps between elementary, middle school, and high school.
+- The capacity of our transportation department depends on the start and end-time gaps between elementary, middle school, and high school.

 - The state recommends that we build at least two bad weather days into our minutes.

-- We must balance the needs of the community for childcare with needs of our staff for professional time and professional learning.
-We believe that quality learning of students is dependent upon the quality learning of adults.
+- We must balance the needs of the community for childcare with the needs of our staff for professional time and professional learning.
+We believe that the quality of learning for students is dependent upon the quality of learning for adults.